Arthur Hopton (1488–1555): Service

 Arthur served in the French campaign of 1513 and was knighted for his bravery after the Battle of the Spurs.
 He was appointed to the commission for the peace in Suffolk in 1514 and remained on the bench for the rest of his life.
 He appears as one of the "Knights for the Body" in the royal household in 1516.
 He went with Henry VIII and other knights to Henry's meeting with Francis I of France at the Field of Cloth of Gold in 1520.
 He was also present at the reception of Charles V in 1522, and attended the coronation of Anne Boleyn in 1533.
 In 1536 he was summoned to the King's service with 100 men to suppress the Pilgrimage of Grace, and was taken with Sir Anthony Wingfield and Sir Thomas Tyrrell out of Suffolk in the company of Charles Brandon, Duke of Suffolk: with Wingfield and Sir John Candysshe he sent letters of information to the Duke from Barton-upon-Humber in November.
 He sat upon juries for the trial of the rebels.
 He attended the christening of Prince Edward in 1537.
+He was appointed to attend Anne of Cleves in 1539.
 He was a knight of the shire for Suffolk in 1539, and again in 1542, probably on both occasions with Sir Anthony Wingfield.